A Message From Our Chief

 Originally formed as King County Fire District No. 4, Shoreline Fire Department has served the community since 1939.
 It is our hope that this site will increase your awareness of what we do and how we serve the Shoreline community.
 On behalf of the staff of Shoreline Fire Department, we thank you for your continued support and encouragement!

 In partnership with UW Medicine, Shoreline Fire Department is offering free COVID-19 vaccines at Shoreline Community College.
 You may make an appointment by calling 844.520.8700.
 Please refer to UW Medicine’s Vaccine Updates for more information.
-Now accepting walk-ins for adult booster shots from 9am-4pm.

 Location: 16101 Greenwood Ave N, Building 9000, Shoreline, WA